College of Education and Rehabilitation

 Prerequisite credits completed ten or more years prior to the anticipated entrance date will be reviewed for approval on an individual basis.

 The applicant must have successfully passed three semester credits of each of the following courses with a 3.0 (B) or better:

-- Physical Science (Physics or Chemistry with lab) – 1 semester
+- Physical Science (Physics or Chemistry with Lab*, unless lab fulfilled with Biological Science) – 1 semester

 - Social/Behavioral Science (Psychology, Sociology, Anthropology or Public Health) – 1 semester

 - Statistics (Math, Biology or Psychology) – 1 semester